ArthurCC/java-challenge/readme.md

 #### Notes

--   Two fake users are being created on startup.
+-   Two fake users are being created on startup for basic authentication.
 You can use their credentials to access endpoints.
     -   role ADMIN{username=james,password=admin} : Can perform every request
     -   role USER{username=bob,password=user} : Can only consult data (GET operations)
 -   Project documentation site is accessible here : https://arthurcc.github.io/java-challenge/